alicejgibbons/cancwic-2019/README.md

 # North Champs Workshop
 ## CAN-CWiC 2019

 This workshop is for beginners who would like to learn more about the cloud try some available Azure services.
-Today artificial intelligence (AI) can benefit a lot of our applications and most of the time it's easier than we think to implement it.
+AI can benefit a lot of our applications and most of the time it's easier than we think to implement it!

+## Demo Application

+#WeTheNorth vs. #SheTheNorth Analysis app: https://aka.ms/northchamps2019

 ## Twitter Sentiment Analysis Application